+TRS offers members the opportunity to participate in the TDA Program as a means of supplementing your retirement income under the Qualified Pension Plan (QPP).
 If you are an in-service member, you may initially enroll in the TDA Program at any time during the year by filing a TDA Enrollment Form (code TD1).
-TRS offers three (3) different TDA investment programs:
+TRS offers six (6) options for the investment of TDA contributions, as well as a portion of the QPP funds for Tier I and II members, provided by the Passport Funds.
+The investment funds are: